a-tabaza/a-tabaza/README.md

-eternally on the hunt for my next nerdsnipe, my first ever was representation learning and vector spaces
+On the hunt for a new nerdsnipe within the vector space realm.